luisacusick/VC-Optimus/README.md

 **Before starting:**

-   * the reference genome should ideally be named <genome code>.fasta
+   * the reference genome should be named <genome code>.fasta
-   * input fastq files should already be quality checked and trimmed, and unzipped
+   * input fastq files should already be quality checked, trimmed, and unzipped
    * <insert advice about how to combine read libraries here for error profiling, is it a simple cat?>
    * insert the path to the gatk<sup>2</sup> executable where indicated at the top of the runVCs.sh script
    * insert the path to the vt<sup>3</sup> executable where indicated at the top of the normAndCombineVcfs.sh script